N0fix/reverseIntro/README.md

 ## First things first

+> From now I will be using either `x86-64` or `x64` to refer to a 64bits
+> architecture.

 The main differences between x86 and x64 (also known as x86-x64) architectures is that x86 works with 32 bytes addresses and registers, while x64 works with 64 bytes registers and memory.
-From now I will be using
 This implies a few things we have to remember.

 ### Registers